elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 You can include both SKUs and product IDs within the same rule promotion, providing flexibility in defining conditions and accommodating scenarios involving SKUless bundles or products without SKUs.

+## Stacking and Ranking

+Stacking and Ranking are essential concepts in managing rule promotions, ensuring that promotions are applied effectively and as intended.

+**Stacking** refers to the ability to combine multiple promotions on a single cart, particularly when multiple promotions target the same items.
+The newest rule promotion applies first and then the next one will be applied against the discounted item price.
+When promotions are stackable, they can be applied simultaneously, allowing shoppers to benefit from multiple discounts.
+The `stackable` flag in the promotion settings determines whether a promotion can be combined with others.
+By default, this flag is set to `true`, enabling stacking.
+If the flag is set to `false`, the promotion will not be applied if there are other promotions already applied to the cart.

+**Ranking** refers to the order in which promotions are applied.
+This is managed using the `priority` setting.
+Priorities are represented as integers, with higher numbers indicating higher priority.
+Each promotion must have a unique priority value when active to avoid conflicts.
+This ensures that when multiple promotions are eligible, the one with the highest priority is applied first, followed by the next highest.

+When a promotion is set to non-stackable, the highest priority promotion is applied to the cart.
+If a higher priority non-stackable promotion is applied, it will remove any existing lower priority promotions from the cart.
+If there is no priority set, the most recently created promotion will be applied.

+When promotions are stackable, they can be combined on a cart.
+The order is determined first by priority and then by the creation date.

+If hybrid mode is enabled, promotions standard can still be applied even if Rule Promotions are also in use.
+Promotions Standard can coexist with non-stackable Rule Promotion.

+When both an item discount and a cart discount are non-stackable, only the higher priority or the newer one will be applied to the cart.

 ## Feature Comparison: Promotions Standard vs. Rule Promotions

 | Features                           | Promotions Standard | Rule Promotions  |